jadecobra/python_tdd_exercises/source/data_structures/lists/lists.rst

 green: make it pass
 ===================

-I change the values in the test to make it match the result
+I will make the values in the test to make it match the result

 .. code-block:: python